 The model that you want to analyze must be compatible with range analysis.
 If your model is not compatible, either replace unsupported blocks or divide the model so that you can analyze the parts of the model that are compatible.
 For more information, see Model Compatibility with Range Analysis.

-The Fixed-Point Designer™ software performs a static range analysis of your model to derive minimum and maximum range values for signals in the model.
+When you specify Derived ranges as the range collection mode, the Fixed-Point Designer™ software performs a static range analysis of your model to derive minimum and maximum range values for signals in the model.
 The software analyzes the model behavior and computes the values that can occur during simulation for each block Outport.
 The range of these values is called a derived range.

 The software statically analyzes the ranges of the individual computations in the model based on: